HubSpot vs MailChimp: Which is right for your growing business?

 Lack of flexibility

 MailChimp uses a fairly strict ‘drag & drop’ builder which means deviations outside the way MailChimp wants to do things isn’t really possible.
+While the Mailchimp builder has lots of cool features and some of the best design tools, there are limitations if you want to do very customised emails.

 Support options are limited compared to other platforms who can guarantee replies from support within 5 minutes.
 Live support is only available for the paid options of the product.